1-800-258-9182

 Bird Keeper & Training Internship (Click to Expand)

 Goal/Objective: Interns in the Bird department will learn proper bird handling and training techniques, leaving with a working knowledge of avian behavior and classical and operant conditioning.
 Interns will learn to apply science based positive reinforcement to train a number of different husbandry, veterinary, and show behaviors.
 These skills will be developed by providing an exceptional level of care to our show and exhibit birds through relationship building, cleaning, feeding, and enrichment.
+Bird Department interns will also develop public speaking skills through participation in Keeper Chats and formal Bird Shows.

 Bird interns will:

-• The Bird department currently cares for 20 different bird species (over 30 individuals, in addition to over 100 parakeets and cockatiels in Parakeet Aviary)
+• (The Bird department currently cares for 20 different bird species (over 30 individuals, in addition to over 100 parakeets and cockatiels in Parakeet Aviary)

-• Assist with daily husbandry projects
+• Assist with miscellaneous husbandry projects

-• Create and distribute enrichment to all birds daily
+Create and distribute enrichment to all birds daily

 • Assist in training new show and husbandry behaviors

-• Provide a support role in educational presentations
+• Provide a support role in educational presentations both on and off-mic

 • Interact with the public before and after each show